RobertoBochet/git101/README.md

 `CI / CD` and click `Run Pipeline`.

 You can find the link to your Pages preview under `Settings` > `Pages`.

+## License selection
+By deafault this template indicates the license as CC-BY-SA, however by editing the `slides/outro.html` file one can pick a different license from the "suggested" ones.
+(This however does not forbid anyone from using a different license altogether, just that those are the ones that we find suit best `;)` )